Word images in symmetric and classical groups of Lie type are dense: Unitary groups

 Namely, one proves by induction on $n\geq 1$ that for $D=D(w)>0$ sufficiently large,

 for all $g\in\U_n$.
-Set $\varepsilon(0)\defeq 0$.
+Set $\varepsilon(0)\coloneqq 0$.

 Indeed, this is true for $n<p_0^h$.
 Now for $n\geq p_0^h$ we pick the largest prime $p$ such that $p^h\leq n$ and the largest integer $l\geq 1$ such that $lp^h\leq n$.
-Then via the embedding $\U_{n-lp^h}\oplus\U_{p^h}^{\oplus l}\subseteq\U_n$, writing $n_1\defeq n-lp^h$ and $n_2\defeq lp^h$, we see that
+Then via the embedding $\U_{n-lp^h}\oplus\U_{p^h}^{\oplus l}\subseteq\U_n$, writing $n_1\coloneqq n-lp^h$ and $n_2\coloneqq lp^h$, we see that

 for all $g\in\U_n$ by the induction hypothesis and Corollary~\ref{cor:est_p_grps}.
-Since $p$ is the largest prime such that $p\leq n^{1/h}$, Betrand's postulate implies that $p\geq n^{1/h}/2$.
+Since $p$ is the largest prime such that $p\leq n^{1/h}$, Bertrand's postulate implies that $p\geq n^{1/h}/2$.
 Moreover, by construction $n_1<n/2$, so that the above term can be bounded by

 again if $D$ is large enough.